-Despite his support for the initiative, Saiki says he doesn’t think there’s enough support for the bill in the House right now.
+Despite his support for the initiative, Saiki (D, Downtown-Kakaako-McCully) said he doesn’t think there’s enough support for the bill in the House.

 "I’m not holding my breath on whether this will pass or not," he said.

-Regardless, Saiki says he thinks it is important to discuss the issue, which he calls a matter of individual choice, because it has evolved over time.
+Even so, Saiki said he thinks it is important to discuss the issue, which he calls a matter of individual choice, because it has evolved over time.

 The senators who sponsored the bill to legalize the drug say that doing so will decrease crime rates and help Hawaii’s economy.

-Opponents, including House Minority Leader Rep. Aaron Ling Johanson, say the senators have it wrong.
-They believe legalization may increase crime.
+Opponents, including House Minority Leader Aaron Ling Johanson, say the senators have it wrong.
+They believe legalization might increase crime.

-“I’d rather exercise more caution than have to worry about controlling the extra societal costs,” Johanson said.
+"I’d rather exercise more caution than have to worry about controlling the extra societal costs," Johanson (R, Fort Shafter-Moanalua Gardens-Aliamanu) said.